zicoz18/local-subnet-development-tutorial/README.md

 - `Token symbol`: SUB
 - `How would you like to set the fees`: Low disk use...
 - `How would you like to distribute the funds`: Airdrop 1 million tokens to the default address
-- `Advanced: Would you like to add a precompile to modify the EVM`: No
+- `Advanced: Would you like to add a custom precompile to modify the EVM?`: No

-You have successfully created the genesis file for your subnet.
+You have successfully created the genesis file for your Subnet.
 You can read more about genesis [here](https://docs.avax.network/subnets/customize-a-subnet#genesis).

-To see details about the subnet, run:
+To see details about the Subnet, run:

 ```bash
 avalanche subnet describe <subnetName>